 Going above and beyond what I had originally would have considered to be “success” allowed me to meet my stretch goal.
 I felt engaged and motivated by my initial success and I was inspired to commit myself even more to helping this family by coming up with unique fundraising efforts and staying enthusiastic about my goal.

 Just as I did, you can achieve positive results beyond what you define in your original SMART goals by taking it a step further and setting stretch goals.
+(To learn more, read this article comparing stretch vs smart goals.)
 Many companies do this in order to boost the performance of their staff, motivate their employees, increase focus, and encourage people to successfully prioritize their time spent at work.

 In this article, I will go into detail about what a stretch goal is and how organizations use them to boost their success.
 Then, I will show you how you can apply this principle to your personal life and offer examples that you will likely be able to relate to.
 Finally, I will walk you through creating stretch goals for yourself–or, if you’re a manager–creating stretch goals for your organization.